GiovanniStephens/cardinality-constrained-optimisation/README.md

 risk-averse behaviour of portfolio investors.
 The second approach is to project dividend income assuming a link with inflation and/or parity with gross domestic profit." - [A Review of the Methodology of Forecasting Long-term Equity Returns](https://fbe.unimelb.edu.au/__data/assets/pdf_file/0003/2591805/184.pdf)

+## Backtest

+To test whether the cardinality-constrained portfolio does any better than a randomly selected portfolio, I will run a backtest.
+The backtest is conducted as follows:
+1. Create N cardinality-constrained portfolios;
+2. Create N randomly selected portfolios;
+3. For each portfolio, create N random set of weightings and N set of optimal weightings;
+4. For each portfolio, run them all forward, out-of-sample with the initial weightings;
+5. Compare the results of the out-of-sample runs for each of the four groups.

+The comparison of the groups is done using a one-tailed t-test.
+It is assumed that the mean of the out-of-sample Sharpe Ratios is normally distributed, random, and independent.
+The results in the next section show that the cardinality-constrained portfolios are significantly better than the randomly selected portfolios.

 ### Backtest results